Step 4: Prioritize Actions

-In this step, you’ll elevate the group’s perspective from considering a subset of assets to taking a look at the bigger picture.
+In this step, you’ll raise the group’s perspective from considering a subset of single assets to taking a look at the bigger picture.
 Examine your full list of actions from the previous step and look for patterns and similarities among the entries.

 Consider how you might combine actions intended to increase resilience for single asset-threat pairs to protect several assets.
 Look for an efficient sequence of actions that could reduce risk across the full range of assets.
 Taking this larger view may help you find synergistic actions and cost savings; it can also help you recognize the potential for unintended consequences.

 The goal of this step is identify a series of actions that all stakeholders will agree upon and support.
 The process also enables all stakeholders to represent the benefits of the plan to their own constituents.

 Estimate the expected value of each action